About Virginia Ramey Mollenkott

 In 1973 she spoke at the first conference of evangelical feminists at the conservative Baptist Theological Seminary (Denver) and also wrote the introduction to Paul King Jewett’s theological book Man as Male and Female.

 In 1974, she gave the first women’s liberation speech at Malone College (Ohio), but was picketed by the students there “who brought newspapers to the chapel, opened them, and loudly rattled the pages while I was speaking.”

-In 1975, she spoke at the first national gathering of the Evangelical Women’s Caucus in Washington, D.C., and has delivered plenary speeches at almost every gathering of the organization since then.
-She provides leadership every year for two conferences at Kirkridge Retreat Center (Bangor, Pa): Christian People of the Rainbow in June, and Sisterly Conversations in September.
+In 1975, she spoke at the first national gathering of the Evangelical Women’s Caucus in Washington, D.C., and has delivered plenary speeches at almost every gathering of the organization for the next 40 years.
+She retired from leadership of the Sisterly Conversations gathering held every September at Kirkridge Retreat Center because of her arthritis disability in 2013.